 Florida also offers an alternative to the regular divorce referred to as a simplified divorce.
 However, this simplified divorce process is available only under certain circumstances and only if certain requirements are met.

-Florida is an equitable distribution state meaning that the court will require that the marital assets be divided fairly.
+Florida is an equitable distribution state meaning that the court will require that the marital assets and debts be divided fairly.
+Assets can include, but are not limited to, houses, vehicles, boats, bank accounts, retirement accounts, furniture and electronics.
+Not every asset is necessarily a marital asset so a determination must be made as to which assets are marital assets and which assets are not marital assets.
 The court will consider a series of factors when determining a fair and equitable division of the marital assets.
-Keep in mind that a fair and equitable division of assets does not automatically mean an equal division of assets.
+Keep in mind that a fair and equitable division of assets does not automatically mean an exact equal division of assets.

 To learn more about parenting plans and child custody, click here.